LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 # 4 Customization
 You can modify the default server implementation by taking advantage of the LinuxForHealth FHIR Server's extensibility.
 The following extension points are available:
- * Custom operations framework:  the LinuxForHealth FHIR Server defines an operations framework that builds on the FHIR OperationDefinition resource in order to extend the FHIR REST API with custom endpoints.
+ * Custom operations framework:  The LinuxForHealth FHIR Server defines an operations framework that builds on the FHIR OperationDefinition resource in order to extend the FHIR REST API with custom endpoints.
  * Pluggable audit service:  Logging and auditing options including Cloud Auditing Data Federation (CADF) over Apache Kafka.
  * Persistence interceptors:  Intercept requests before and/or after each persistence action.
  * Resource validation:  FHIRPath-based validation of FHIR resources on create or update with the ability to extend the system with custom constraints.